bluxmit/alnoda-workspaces/workspaces/notebook-workspace/README.md

 4. You want to turn notebooks into analytical reporting apps or interactive web applications
 5. You want to productionalize notebooks - create pipelines of batch jobs and schedule their executions

-There are short tutorials on how to use all of the mentioned features, with example notebooks.
+There are short [tutorials](https://docs.alnoda.org/notebook-workspace/) on how to use most of the mentioned features, with example notebooks.

 ## Start